The \'etale local structure of algebraic stacks

-But $\cH$ is linearly fundamental, so $\cH$ is coherently complete along $\cH_0$ (\Cref{P:complete1}) and so there exists a closed immersion $\hat{\cX} \hookrightarrow \cH$ that induces the $\cX_n$. \end{proof} \begin{corollary}[Effectivity in characteristic zero] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic $\Q$-stacks.
-If $\cX_0$ is linearly fundamental, then the completion of the sequence exists and is linearly fundamental. \end{corollary} \begin{proof} Since $\cX_0$ is linearly fundamental, it admits an affine morphism to $B\GL_{N,\Q}$ for some $N>0$.
+\begin{theorem}[Effectivity in characteristic zero] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic $\QQ$-stacks.
+If $\cX_0$ is linearly fundamental, then the completion of the sequence exists and is linearly fundamental. \end{theorem} \begin{proof} Since $\cX_0$ is linearly fundamental, it admits an affine morphism to $B\GL_{N,\QQ}$ for some $N>0$.
 This gives an affine morphism $\cX_0\to \cY:=B\GL_{N,X}$.
-Note that $X$ is a $\Q$-scheme, so $\cY$ is cohomologically affine.
-Since $\cH\to \cY$ is affine in \Cref{L:adic_embedding}, we conclude that $\cH$ also is cohomologically affine.
-The result now follows from \Cref{prop:effectivize_adic_gms}. \end{proof} To prove effectivity in positive and mixed characteristic (\Cref{T:effectivity}), we will need to make a better choice of group than $\GL_{N,\Q}$.
-To do this, we will study the deformations of nice group schemes in \Cref{S:nice}.
-This neatly handles effectivity in the ``local case'', i.e., when $\cX_0$ is a gerbe over a field so that the completion is a local stack with residual gerbe $\cX_0$, see \Cref{S:effectivity-2}.
-The local case is used to prove \Cref{T:adequate+lin-red=>good} in \Cref{S:adequate}, which in turn is used to prove the general effectivity theorem in \Cref{S:effectivity-3}.
+Since $X = \Spec \big(\varprojlim_n \Gamma(\cX_n, \oh_{\cX_n}) \big)$ is a $\QQ$-scheme, $\cY$ is linearly fundamental.
+The conclusion now follows from \Cref{P:effectivity-over-smooth}. \end{proof} To prove effectivity in positive and mixed characteristic (\Cref{T:effectivity}), we will need to make a better choice of group than $\GL_{N,\QQ}$.
+To do this, we will next study the deformations of nice group schemes.

-\section{Deformation of nice group schemes}
+\subsection{Deformation of nice group schemes}